 - alternatively they can submit 300-word abstracts using a clear structure that requires mini sections referring to: objective, literature review, methods, results, conclusions.
 This will be a two-stage submission; after the acceptance of their abstract the respective authors would have the obligation to submit a full 12-page paper.
 Not completing this 2-stage submission process means that the paper would not be included in the final conference programme.

-The online submission form is now closed.
+The online submission form is closed.

 Inclusion of papers in the conference does not constitute publication, and papers submitted to a journal for publication may also be submitted to the conference provided that they do not appear in a journal before the conference.
 Selected papers may, with their author’s consent, be considered for publication in a UTSG special issue of a peer-reviewed journal.

 Eligible authors are also invited to enter the competition for the Smeed Prize, which will be awarded to the best paper written and presented by a student from a university in the UK or Ireland: the first prize is £500 and the runner-up prize is £250.
 The winning paper may also be published in an appropriate journal.
-Prospective entrants should consult the Smeed Prize regulations at http://utsg.net/wp-content/uploads/2016/11/UTSG_Smeed_Rules.pdf, available from http://www.utsg.net.
+Prospective entrants should consult the Smeed Prize regulations at https://utsg.net/wp-content/uploads/2016/11/UTSG_Smeed_Rules.pdf, available from https://www.utsg.net.
 Abstracts submitted for papers to be entered into the Smeed Prize competition are to be between 800-1000 words and should be supported by a confirmation message from the candidate’s supervisor, which must be sent to the conference organisers.
 Please note that a full paper submission after abstract acceptance is compulsory for the Smeed entrants.

-Deadline for abstracts: 8th February 2019
+Deadline for abstracts: 16th March 2020

-Full conference details including the ‘Call for Papers’ and the Smeed Prize rules can be found at http://www.utsg.net.
+Full conference details including the ‘Call for Papers’ and the Smeed Prize rules can be found at https://www.utsg.net.